psycopg/psycopg/docs/advanced/pipeline.rst

 each query, which will be received in batches when a synchronization point is established.

-Psycopg can establish a synchronization points:
+Psycopg can establish a synchronization point:

 - using the `Pipeline.sync()` method;
 - at the end of a `!Pipeline` block;
 - using a fetch method such as `Cursor.fetchone()`.

-The server might perform a sync on its own initiative, for instance when the query buffer is full.
+The server might perform a sync on its own initiative, for instance when the output buffer is full.

 When a sync is performed, all the pending results are sent back to the cursors which executed them.
 If a cursor had run more than one query, it will receive